 Just thirty years ago the frontier was a school with a computer.
-Today, the frontier is having students with their own laptops.
+Today, the frontier is having students with their own laptop.
 According to the futurologist Thomas Frey, in the next 14 years the frontier will be to have students learning from robot teachers on the internet, and the company that will be able to provide this service will become one of the largest, richest and most important in the world.

 The scenario could be an advanced version of what the online teaching system is today, with only one difference: the teachers we will see on video will not be in the flesh.
 More likely it will be bots, advanced enough to be able to customize each teaching plan to the needs of the student in front of them.